Bag #1 - Italian Leather Crossbody Bag

 - Keep your leather goods away from lacquer, perfume or anything containing alcohol.
 Avoid harsh cleaner or solvents.

 - To avoid unnecessary stains on your bag store cosmetics in a sealed makeup bag.
-Who wants lipstick stains all over the inside of there bag?
+Who wants lipstick stains all over the inside of a bag?

 Trivia Question - What type of leather is Bag #2 and #10?